 He studied at Harrison College, Pembroke College, and Cambridge University and later co-founded the Caribbean Artists Movement.

-He began teaching in the Comparative Literature Department at New York University in 1992.
+He taught in the Comparative Literature Department at New York University.

 He married his first wife, Doris Monica Wellcome, in 1960; later, he wed Beverley Reid.